 Upon completion of the testing phase and the collection of all relevant data, the verification body proceeds with the assessment and verification phase.
+The assessment and verification phase corresponds to and complements ISO 14034, Section 5.4.4 'Confirmation of performance'.

 This consists of several steps:

-- Test report review;

-- Conclusion of the test system assessment;
+- Test report review; - Conclusion of the test system assessment;

-- Assessment of all test data:
+- Assessment of all test data; - Verification.

-- Verification.